-- The replacement of the east section of the bridge between YBI and Oakland is in progress.
-The reasonable needs of navigation are being met during the work.
-Updates continue via Local Notices to Mariners and Broadcast Notices to Mariners.
-The estimated completion date for the project, including removal of the replaced bridge, is 2018. - Caltrans has proposed seismic retrofits of the Antioch Hwy Bridge and the Dumbarton Hwy Bridge, during or after 2010.
+• San Mateo Transit District is continuing their proposal to replace the drawspan of the Dumbarton railroad drawbridge and resume usage of the bridge for commuter and freight rail traffic, sometime after 2013.
 The Eleventh Coast Guard District is coordinating with the bridge owner and other agencies to ensure the proposed work will not have negative impacts on the reasonable needs of waterway traffic, during or after the proposed work.
-A Coast Guard Bridge Permit, pursuant to the General Bridge Act of 1946, will most likely be required for the work at the Dumbarton Hwy Bridge, and is subject to the provisions of the National Environmental Policy Act.
-No permit is expected for work at the Antioch Bridge due to no changes in the navigational clearances, as a result of the retrofit. - San Mateo Transit District is proposing to replace the drawspan of the Dumbarton railroad drawbridge and resume usage of the bridge for commuter and freight rail traffic, sometime after 2013.
-The Eleventh Coast Guard District is coordinating with the bridge owner and other agencies to ensure the proposed work will not have negative impacts on the reasonable needs of waterway traffic, during or after the proposed work.
-A Coast Guard Bridge Permit, pursuant to the General Bridge Act of 1946, will most likely be required for the work, and is subject to the provisions of the National Environmental Policy Act.
+A Coast Guard Bridge Permit, pursuant to the General Bridge Act of 1946, will be required for the work, and is subject to the provisions of the National Environmental Policy Act.